melissamcewen/glass_spider/README.md

 To use in Koala simply drag the sass folder into the Koala application and click compile.

-### Style
-Sample styles are done with Markdown formatted commenting for use in Markdown-based [Styleguide](https://github.com/davidhund/styleguide-generators) generators.

 #### Command Line Compilers
 These are recommended if you are an advanced user comfortable on the command line
 * [Libsass](http://sass-lang.com/libsass): available in various flavors, Node is probably the most popular